Ora et labora

-The phrase pray and work (or 'pray and labor'; Latin: ora et labora) refers to the Catholic monastic practice of working and praying, generally associated with its use in the Rule of Saint Benedict.
+The phrases "pray and work" (or "pray and labor"; ora et labora) and to work is to pray (laborare est orare) refer to the monastic practice of working and praying, generally associated with its use in the Rule of Saint Benedict.

 History

-"Ora et labora" (pray and work) is the traditional motto of the Benedictines.
-Benedict ..."was renowned for handing on to his monks a balanced way of life – particularly with respect to contemplative prayer and active work, "ora et labora".
-He recognized the danger of letting one dominate, and the benefit of having both side-by-side."
+Ora et labora is the traditional slogan of the Benedictines.
+This derives from Benedict's desire for his monks to have balanced lives, dominated by neither work nor prayer.
 St. Benedict's Rule prescribes periods of work for the monks for "Idleness is the enemy of the soul" (RB 48.1).
-Benedict viewed prayer and work as partners, and believed in combining contemplation with action.

 Some orders applied the concept directly to farm work and became an element in the movement towards land reclamation from rot and agricultural development in Western Europe.
-Other orders such as the Humiliati applied the concept to the production of woolen cloth using wheels in the period prior to the Industrial Revolution.
+Other orders, such as the Humiliati, applied the concept to the production of woolen cloth using wheels in the period prior to the Industrial Revolution.

-Present day examples
+Modern examples

 The phrase expresses the need to balance prayer and work in monastic settings and has been used in many religious communities from the Middle Ages onwards.

 In addition to praying the Liturgy of the Hours, the Benedictine monks of St. Andrew Abbey teach at Benedictine High School and staff a retreat house.
 Ora et Labora is a publication of Benedictine High School and St. Andrew Abbey.

 While the monastic life of the monks of Our Lady of Dallas Cistercian Abbey is centered upon the liturgy, their primary occupation is teaching.
 They find this "a successful symbiosis of Cistercian life and apostolic mission".

 The Anglican sisters of the Community of St. Mary in Greenwich, New York pray the Divine Office five times each day and raise Cashmere goats for wool.